mehurtado/ByteNoise/README.md

 This repository contains:
 - A custom U-Net architecture for 1D byte diffusion
 - Training loop and configuration for autoregressive sampling
-- Initial outputs and loss logs (unstable, early-stage)
 - Roadmap for improvements and failure analysis

 > **Warning:** This model is still unstable.
-Current outputs are mostly noise with occasional structure.
+Current outputs are mostly noise.
 Training is active and this repository will be updated as results evolve.